 – Use the message feature for customers to contact you for reservation or quotes

 – Use search Insights, to learn things like:

 > How many people searched for driving directions

 > How many people viewed photos of your business

 Your business must be on Google.
-I will show you all the techniques and how to manage the profile for you to get at the top through my GMB Empower Initiative and through articles, videos you can find on the Knowledge Hub.
+I will show you all the techniques and how to manage the profile for you to get at the top through my Free and GMB Empower Training.
 You should start here: How to add a business to Google and Google Maps.

 To learn the latest about Google My Business, you should check these articles:

 - Google My Business Flag Review Options UpgradedGoogle has updated the options and flow when you flag […]

 - Google My Business Profiles are showing Older PostsGoogle My Business Public Profiles are now displaying GMB Posts […]

 - Google My Business Users cannot delete Photos and Old Photos RepostedMany users are complaining that in the past few days, […]